 The “Giving Up” Issue

 Unfortunately, the Medicare system is currently set up to require a choice be made between treating the underlying illness and receiving hospice services.
 In other words, to obtain hospice services one must decline further curative treatment of the underlying illness.
-This creates for many the feeling that choosing hospice means that we’re “giving up” on the patient, because we’re stopping treatment of the illness.
+This creates for many the feeling that choosing hospice means that were “giving up” on the patient, because we’re stopping treatment of the illness.

 Other “Feelings” Issues